cosmiconfig/cosmiconfig/README.md

 .config.cjs
 ```

-The following properties are currently actively supported in these places:
+The following property is currently actively supported in these places:

 ```yaml
 cosmiconfig: